How to Make Date Paste

 Dates

 The best thing about dates is that their sweetness is not overwhelming like sugar cane.
-In addition to their flavor, these are helpful for brain health, bone density, digestion, heart function, and sugar regulation.
+In addition to their flavor, dates are filled with nutrients that give you many health benefits.

-These can also be natural sweeteners for breakfast meals, drinks, desserts, smoothies, snacks, baked goods, and more!
+You can always use dates as natural sweeteners for breakfast meals, drinks, desserts, smoothies, snacks, baked goods, and more.
+Turn dates into a paste and let it change your diet and life for the better!

 Directions